SumitBhawal/Building-Layout-Optimizer/README.md

 This project is built using React and JavaScript, leveraging the following technologies:

 - **React**: A JavaScript library for building user interfaces, which allows for the creation of reusable UI components.
-- **JavaScript (ES6+)**: The programming language used to implement application logic and React component behavior.
+- **JavaScript (ES6+)**: The programming language used to implement application logic and React component behaviour.
 - **SVG**: Scalable Vector Graphics used to render the layout designs dynamically based on the input data.

 These technologies provide the flexibility and efficiency required for developing interactive and dynamic web applications.
-React's component-based architecture is particularly well-suited for this project, allowing for clear separation of concerns and easier management of the layout's state.
+React's component-based architecture is particularly well-suited for this project, allowing for a clear separation of concerns and easier management of the layout's state.

 ## Prerequisites